Nazareth Speedway: Dirt track (large)

-The big track was opened in April 1966, as a five-turn 1.125 mi dirt track named Nazareth National Speedway.
+The big track opened in April 1966, as a five-turn 1.125 mi dirt track named Nazareth National Speedway.
 The track featured modified races.
 Frankie Schneider had a clean sweep at the event - he had the fastest qualifying time, won his heat race, and won the feature event.
-The event turned out to be the only event at the track in the season.
+The event turned out to be the only event at the track in that season.

 The track held nine events in 1967, which was the most events the track hosted in one season.
 Schneider won five of the races.

 In 1968, the track hosted five modified events.
 Schneider won three of them.
 Al Tasnady started near last in the August 24, 1968 modified event, and won the race by lapping all drivers except Schneider.
 USAC Dirt Champ cars raced at the track on July 13, 1968.
 The race was won by Al Unser, who beat local driver Mario Andretti.

 Mario Andretti won the USAC dirt champ car race in 1969.
 In addition, Rags Carter won four consecutive events.
 Buzzie Reutimann won a 150 lap race in 1971.
 Frankie Schneider won eleven races total at the track, the most of any driver.

 In 1971, the large track was closed, and would remain closed until facility was purchased by Lindy Vicari in 1982.
-Vicari cleared eleven years of plant growth, refurbished the facilities, and shortened the bigger track to a one-mile (1.6 km) dirt oval.
-His idea was to host a series of high-paying special events for USAC’s Championship Dirt Cars and Modifieds.
+Vicari cleared eleven years of plant overgrowth, refurbished the facilities, and shortened the large track to a one-mile (1.6 km) dirt oval.
+His idea was to host a series of high-paying special events for USAC's Championship Dirt Cars and Modifieds.
 The races that he staged there drew big crowds, large competition, and much acclaim.

 Maintaining the two dirt tracks turned out to be a larger financial burden than expected, and Vicari closed the two tracks.
-Brightbill’s $50,000 victory in a 125-mile Modified contest on October 9, 1983, was the last race that was run there under Vicari’s direction.
+Brightbill's $50,000 victory in a 125-mile Modified contest on October 9, 1983, was the last race that was run there under Vicari's direction.
 The facility remained closed for three years.